kurttheviking/orchard-js/README.md

 Orchard provides two-levels of test coverage.

-- `npm run test-unit`: run unit tests against a minimally mocked redis object; this can be run on a machine that does not have redis installed
+1. `npm run test-unit`: run unit tests against a minimally mocked redis object; this can be run on a machine that does not have redis installed
-- `npm run test-integrated`: run integrated unit tests against an db0 of a redis database exposed to `localhost:6379` (no authentication)
+2. `npm run test-integrated`: run integrated unit tests against `db0` of a redis database on `localhost:6379` (no authentication)

 To run all tests (unit and integrated):